ShiyuFan0820/CSLearningNote/BasicLearning/Basic_6_binary_tree.md

 **Depth of a Binary Tree:**

-The depth of a node is the distance from the node to the root.
-The depth of a binary tree is the longest distance between the leaf and the root.
+The depth of a node is the length of the path from the root to that node.
+The depth of a binary tree is the maximum depth among all nodes in the tree.
 The depth is related to numbers and sort of nodes.

 <div align=center>
 <img width="600" alt="image" src="https://github.com/ShiyuFan0820/PythonLearningNote/assets/149340606/3963908c-00fe-4aa2-b6ca-65a1d77e4e6d">
 </div>

 **Tree Balance:**